cartesi/machine-emulator/tools/gdb/gdb.md

 - Use `layout asm` to open a window to see the current instructions being executed.
 - Use `layout regs` to open a window to see all registers values and highlight register changes.
 - Use `break *0x2000` to break at a specific PC (`0x2000` in this case) and then `continue` to let the machine run until reaching that PC.
+- Use `breakpc 0x2000` to break at a specific PC even when the memory range is not available yet, and then `continue` to let the machine run until reaching that PC.
 - If you need to place breakpoints after kernel boot, placing it at the session start and letting it continue can be very slow.
 Prefer to use `stepu <n>` where `<n>` is a number of cycles large enough to let the kernel boot first, and just later after boot place your breakpoint and let it continue.

 ## Improving debugging experience